happytomatoe/udacity-capstone-project/README.md

 ### Hardware used:

-EMR - currently it's more than enough to spawn 3 m5.xlarge EC2 instances which have:
+EMR - I used 3 m5.xlarge EC2 instances which have:
 ```
 4 vCore, 16 GiB memory, EBS only storage
 EBS Storage:64 GiB
 ```
+The executution time of the spark pipeline is about 3 minutes.
 This configuration is located in [the spark subdag file](airflow/dags/yelp_spark_pipeline.py)

-Redshift - Currently I spawn redshift cluster with 2 dc2.large instances
+Redshift - Currently I use redshift cluster with 2 dc2.large instances

 ### Setting up Airflow